8bNFT/incomplete-guide-to-imx/README.md

 - https://example.com/bunny/ducks is the \<base_uri\>
 - 123 is still the \<tokenId\>

-Example #3 (IPFS) - Using IPFS is allowed, but you need to have an HTTP gateway for IMX to fetch files from (below example is using Cloudflare's IPFS gateway) http://cloudflare-ipfs.com/ipfs/QmcCdVZwaxPLqex56e5xJcYtzqyQcpVUveWXq5ynQ2STMF/123
+Example #3 (IPFS) - Using IPFS is allowed, but you need to have an [HTTP gateway](https://docs.ipfs.io/how-to/address-ipfs-on-web/#http-gateways) for IMX to fetch files from (below example is using Cloudflare's IPFS gateway) http://cloudflare-ipfs.com/ipfs/QmcCdVZwaxPLqex56e5xJcYtzqyQcpVUveWXq5ynQ2STMF/123
 - http://cloudflare-ipfs.com/ipfs/QmcCdVZwaxPLqex56e5xJcYtzqyQcpVUveWXq5ynQ2STMF is the \<base_uri\>
 - QmcCdVZwaxPLqex56e5xJcYtzqyQcpVUveWXq5ynQ2STMF is your IPFS hash/cid
 - 123 is still the \<tokenId\>

-(Note: You can still use IPFS to host your metadata, but you will need to provide an HTTP gateway URL, instead of a raw ipfs:// one)

-#### ALL contracts must first be registered with IMX before you're able to deposit or mint assets based on them (link to registration)
+#### ALL contracts must first be registered with IMX before you're able to deposit or mint assets based on them - [registartion form](https://docs.google.com/forms/d/e/1FAIpQLSdr6uSvdZs2uuIcW01ekQUAa1U77cj6KVMn0TJQ4GIrjnZjbQ/viewform).

 # Metadata